Safe, efficient, reliable and sustainable water.

 We can help you achieve

-By using machine learning and best practice deterministic modelling approaches, we help water utilities and operators increase efficiency, mitigate risks, optimise operations, reduce costs, improve asset performance, while providing reliable services to customers to achieve safety and environmental outcomes.
+By using deterministic modelling and machine learning approaches, we help water utilities and operators increase efficiency, mitigate risks, optimise operations, reduce costs, improve asset performance, while providing reliable services to customers to achieve safety and environmental outcomes.

 Envirosuite’s sewer network modelling product, SeweX creates a digital twin of the sewer network by using network, hydraulic and wastewater quality data, to predict where methane and hydrogen sulphide generation will occur, helping sewer network operators decide the optimal operational strategy.